Dealing with Drift of Adaptation Spaces in Learning-based Self-Adaptive Systems using Lifelong Self-Adaptation: Introduction

 To tackle this research problem, we propose \emph{lifelong self-adaptation}: a novel approach to self-adaptation that enhances learning-based self-adaptive systems with a lifelong ML layer.
 The lifelong ML layer: (i) tracks the running system and its environment, (ii) associates the collected knowledge with the current classes of target data, i.e., regions of adaptation spaces determined by the quality attributes associated with the adaptation goals, (iii) identifies new classes based on differentiations, i.e., new emerging regions of adaptation spaces, (iv) visualizes the new classes providing feedback to the stakeholder who can then rank all classes (new and previously detected classes), and (v) finally updates the learning models of the self-adaptive system accordingly.

-Lifelong self-adaptation leverages the principles of lifelong machine learning~\cite{thrun1998lifelong,chen2018lifelong} that offers an architectural approach for continual learning of a machine learning system.
+Lifelong self-adaptation leverages the principles of lifelong machine learning~\cite{thrun1998lifelong,chen2018lifelong}, which offers an architectural approach for continual learning of a machine learning system.
 Lifelong machine learning adds a layer on top of a machine learning system that selectively transfers the knowledge from previously learned tasks to facilitate the learning of new tasks within an existing or new domain~\cite{chen2018lifelong}.
 Lifelong machine learning has been successfully combined with a wide variety of learning techniques~\cite{chen2018lifelong}, including supervised~\cite{silver2015consolidation}, interactive~\cite{ammar2015autonomous}, and unsupervised learning~\cite{shu2016lifelong}.

 Our focus in this paper is on self-adaptive systems that rely on architecture-based adaptation~\cite{KramerMagee,FORMS,Roadmap2009,Lemos2013}, where a self-adaptive system consists of a managed system that operates in the environment to deal with the domain goals and a managing system that manages the managed system to deal with the adaptation goals.
 We focus on managing systems that comply with the MAPE-K reference model, short for Monitor-Analyse-Plan-Execute-Knowledge~\cite{Kephart,empiricalMAPE}.
-Our focus is on managing systems that use a ML technique to support any of the MAPE-K functions.
-We make the assumption that dealing with drift of adaptation spaces, i.e., novel class appearance, does not require any runtime evolution of the software of the managed and managing system.
+Our focus is on managing systems that use an ML technique to support any of the MAPE-K functions.
+We make the assumption that dealing with a drift of adaptation spaces, i.e., novel class appearance, does not require any runtime evolution of the software of the managed and managing system.

-The concrete contributions of this paper are: \begin{enumerate} \item A reusable architecture for lifelong self-adaptation to deal with concept drift; \item An instance of the architecture to deal with drift of adaptation spaces, i.e., novel class appearance, an important type of drift in the target of the learner; \item A validation of the the instance of the architecture using the DeltaIoT artifact~\cite{iftikhar2017deltaiot}. \end{enumerate}
+\re{The concrete contribution of this paper is two-fold: \begin{enumerate} \item A general architecture for lifelong self-adaptation with a concrete instance to deal with a drift of adaptation spaces, i.e., novel class appearance; \item A validation of the instance of the architecture using the DeltaIoT artifact~\cite{iftikhar2017deltaiot}. \end{enumerate}

+We evaluate the instantiated architecture in terms of effectiveness in dealing with a drift of adaptation spaces, the robustness of the approach to changes in the appearance order of classes, and the effectiveness of feedback of an operator in dealing with a drift of adaptation spaces.}